-- (a) The District shall reimburse aquatic employees the cost of recertification fees upon gaining recertification only for those qualifications required by the employee's current job description.
-The District shall ensure that recertification courses are provided at no loss of pay.
-The District will post a list of recertification courses every FOUR (4) months.
-If recertification opportunities are not available in Kitimat, the District shall pay the costs involved in the recertification.
-The District will not pay any expenses if an employee fails a recertification course.
-Such courses are subject to Department Head approval.
-Should employees fail to realign their recertification schedules with the courses offered by the District, the employees may pursue alternative recertification at their own expense. - (b) The District shall provide TWO (2) hours pool time every FIVE (5) weeks to the aquatic staff as part of in-service. - (c) The District shall compensate each swimming instructor who completes the instruction program prescribed by way of a premium for time spent off duty in course and exam preparation, and course marking at the instructor's regular rate of pay as and when the following courses and programs are conducted:
+- The District shall cover the cost of an aquatic employee's first (1st) (a) attempt to obtain or recertify their aquatic credentials.
+If an employee requires a second (2nd) attempt to obtain or recertify their aquatic credentials, the District will reimburse the aquatic employee upon successful completion.
+The District of Kitimat will only pay costs for recertification fees for those qualifications required by the employee's current job description.
+Training shall be considered as time worked for time spent in such training.
+They shall be paid in accordance with the applicable provisions of the collective agreement.
+The District will post a list of recertification courses every four (4) months.
+If recertification opportunities are not available in Kitimat, the District shall pay the costs involved in the recertification as noted.
+If an employee requires subsequent attempts for completing the course or written examination the District will not be responsible for any further costs or wages.
+Should employees fail to realign their recertification schedules with the courses offered by the District, the employees may pursue alternative recertification at their own expense. - (b) The District shall provide two (2) hours pool time every five (5) weeks to the aquatic staff as per of in-service. - (c) The District shall compensate each swimming instructor who completes the instruction program prescribed by way of a premium for time spent off duty in course and exam preparation, and course marking at the instructor's regular rate of pay as and when the following courses and program are conducted: